SwissLife-OSS/thor-analyzer/README.md

 }
 ```

-## Checkout the EventSourceGenerator
+## Checkout the Thor Generator

-In most scenarios we recommend to use the `Thor Generator` to generate event sources automatically.
+In most scenarios we recommend to use the *Thor Generator* to generate event sources automatically.
 Thus, the critical parts are generated in an efficient way by the generator.
-Click [here](https://github.com/ChilliCream/thor-generator) to get more information about the *ThorGenerator*.
+Click [here](https://github.com/ChilliCream/thor-generator) to get more information about the *Thor Generator*.